Many individuals applying for jobs that require background checks wonder, can you be denied employment for dismissed charges?

 Do Dismissed Charges Show Up on a Background Check?

-Although many people will be surprised, when it comes to do dismissed charges show up on a background check, the answer is yes.
-For pre-employment background check what shows up, most background checks will involve entering the individual’s name into national, state, and local court databases in some way.
+Although many people will be surprised, when it comes to do dismissed charges appear on a background check, the answer is yes.
+For pre-employment background screening what shows up, most background checks will involve entering the individual’s name into national, state, and local court databases in some way.

 When this happens, any court documents pertaining to the individual will be made available, including court documents showing charges were filed.
 This means employers will be able to find any charges that were filed at all as even those that were dismissed for various reasons will still be present.